ArneCL/BlogPosts/javascript-simple-dependency-injection-with-functions-destructing-assignment-unit-testing.md

 Then we could test the function by passing in a fake `fetch` as the second parameter.
 But we would have to know the order of parameters to use dependency injection.

-We can use destructing object parameters to get aroudn this:
+We can use destructing object parameters to get around this:

 ```
 var getFromServer = function({url, _di_fetch = fetch}) {